susan-davis/stellar-core/EPISODES.md

 ### 202:	TBD

 TBD.
 This should be a Kaur/Eridanus episode, not a Player/Odysseus one.
 Or not?
+We're already spending three episodes on the *Eridanus* during this supposedly *Odysseus* season.
+Making this a Kaur one would split it evenly in half.

 ### 203:	*To Make Mild a Rugged People*